anbagam1999/web/about-us/amenities.md

 </section><section>

-# Animal Farm

-The bird song gently wafts in the air casting a sense of mirth and cheering up the darkest moods.
-The cow shed with its bovine mentally ill destitutes is a means of occupation for those wishing to spend their time constructively.

-</section><section>

 # Newspaper Subscription

 Anbagam subscribes to vernacular newspapers and magazines to ensure that those mentally ill destitutes who enjoy a few quiet moments with the written word.